WildCry/Comparing-XGB-to-P-E-in-predicting-stock-returns/README.md

-# Performance of XGBoost compared to con- ventional technical stock analysis for pre- dicting returns
+# Performance of XGBoost compared to conventional technical stock analysis for predicting returns
 Comparing modern data science tools and machine learn- ing to conventional stock analysis techniques

 This is the code repository for my midterm paper in Decision Theory and Corporate Finance v23 at NTNU.